vinceq-usgs/dyfi4/docs/implementation-guide.rst

 We recommend that the tables be placed in a directory such as */db/*.
 To change the database location, modify the settings for each database file in :file:`config.yml` file under *db:files*.
 Each table is a separate file.

-For details on the various database tables see :doc:`Technical Guide` under :doc:`Database operations`.
+For details on the various database tables see :ref:`Input streams`.

 Event table
 +++++++++++